The Stats On Back Pain & How They Affect You

 If you have any of these symptoms, there is help for it.

-It’s important to be aware of the statistics.
-They are current and unfortunately, there doesn’t seem to be much of an improvement.
-We have permanently entered a change in our culture (practically any country these days) where physical care has become over taxed and devalued.
+We have permanently entered a change in our culture (practically any country these days) where health care has become over taxed and devalued.

-This is more and more evident in both the workforce and in our leisure.
+This is quite evident in both out workforce and leisure.
 We sit all day, drive everywhere and exercise very little regardless of sex, age and financial ability.
 As we get older, these habits become worse and it becomes even harder for us to recover from pain when we do have it.

 Almost all of us are affected

-We all experience back pain.
-Most of us only on occasion.
-The statistics are out there and the impact that it has on us personally is pretty high.
-They state that 95% of the general population suffers from a severe episode of lower back pain at least once in their lifetime.
-It is most likely to involve a tear, sprain, intense spasm or even a disc herniation.
+Currently, 95% of the general population suffers from a severe episode of lower back pain at least once in their lifetime.
+When it happens, it’s likely to involve a tear, sprain, intense spasm or even a disc herniation.

 Almost all of us are affected again and again